osmanahmetdemir/Cryptocurrency-Price-Comparison-Site/README.md

 1. Access the site at `http://localhost:8000/scrape/crypto-data`.
 2. The homepage will display the current prices of ETH, BNB, and BTC across different exchanges.
 3. The lowest and highest prices for each cryptocurrency will be highlighted.

-## Web Scraping

-This application uses GuzzleHTTP and Symfony DomCrawler to scrape data from TradingView.
-Ensure you have the correct permissions and comply with TradingView's terms of service when scraping data.

-## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request.